 It is generally accepted practice never to place the air coming out from the register near the air being returned to the furnace (don’t place the supply and the return too close together).
 This makes all the sense in the world why we don’t want to do this when you see the picture below.
 The furnace and the air conditioning is working way too hard and the conditioned air is not going to be near the thermostat to stop the insanity.

 We can all laugh at the problem installations above but this one is likely to wear out your furnace very quickly because conditioned air is being brought back in for the equipment to condition.
 When this happens the safety trips and short cycles the equipment, wearing it out faster.
 This set up also is contradictory to having conditioned air and comfort.

 The educated and experienced HVAC contractor is the best bet for a professional job.
-Check for NATE certification or other proof of knowledge, Diamond Certification or other qualifier for customer care and years of experience.

 If you are in the San Francisco Bay Area, call us for assistance.